 There are so many ways to put negative ratings into a variety of websites and social media outlets that can cripple your business and ruin your reputation.
 People are nearly twice as likely to post something online about a negative experience as they are to rave about a positive experience.

-The good news is that your career is in your hands, but the bad news is…your career is in your hands.
+The good news is that the success of your clinical practice is in your hands, but the bad news is…the success of your clinical practice is in your hands.
 It’s up to you to claim ownership over your reputation, and that starts with some inward reflection.

 - Coding and Billing Basics

 - How to Get the Most out of Attending a Conference Part 1 – Planning for the Conference

 - How to Get the Most out of Attending a Conference Part 2 – During and After the Conference